 Describe a typical day at Cancer Council Victoria.

-Do you receive many calls from people who don’t know where to turn?
+Do you receive many calls from people who have had a cancer diagnosis and don't know where to turn?

 Yes, definitely.
 I receive a lot of calls from people who need support or have questions about cancer treatment and are unsure how to process this information.
 Whenever I refer to our Cancer Connect program, it's always received well as people didn't know it exists.
 People affected by cancer have found it extremely beneficial to speak to someone ‘who has walked in their shoes'.

 Do people enquire about participating in clinical trials?

 The launch of the new Victorian Cancer Trials Link (VCTL) website will help people who would like to participate in a clinical trial find out more information.
 The pilot Trial Connect program is a chance for people to talk with someone who has participated in a trial, I feel this will be really helpful for both parties.

 What's the best thing about being a cancer nurse?

 When someone receives a cancer diagnosis, it can affect all aspects of life.
 I help manage and navigate the practical, emotional and physical implications the diagnosis may have on their life.
 I find being able to help someone is extremely rewarding.

 Send in any cancer questions you may have to ‘Ask a Nurse' and a qualified nurse will respond within 48 hours.